Xninety-nine/Capstone_2_Student_data/README.md

-6) In [Machine Learning](Machine_Learning.ipynb) notebook, I develop regression models to predict students' grades and classification models to predict the likelihood of class failures for the academic year.
+5) In [Machine Learning](Machine_Learning.ipynb) notebook, I develop regression models to predict students' grades and classification models to predict the likelihood of class failures for the academic year.
 After evaluating baseline models, I perform hyperparameter tuning to improve performance.
 Finally, I visualize feature importance and classification metrics, including a confusion matrix, to interpret model results effectively.

+6) Conclusion: The best model for predicting average grades for the year is RandomForestRegressor with hyperparameter tuning.
+The models R squared score of .856 place it at a good level with 1.0 being perfect.
+The best model for classifiying which students would be likely to fail a class was Random Forest Classifier with hyperparameter tuning.
+This model's test accuracy was .82.
+It was able to correctly predict the students who would not fail a class 88% of the time and correctly predict the students who would fail a class 60% of the time.

+7) Next steps: Resampling Techniques to handel imbalanced dataset

+Use oversampling (e.g., SMOTE) to increase the number of samples in the minority classes or undersampling to reduce the size of the majority class.